kektram/Keks-menu/README.md

 > This means you can figure out where features are located based on the structure of this document.<br/>
 > Example: General settings > Settings > Save to default<br/>
 > If there's anything confusing or vague in the feature list, feel free to suggest improvements.<br/>
 > I'm open to people translating this to another language.
-You have to speak the language fluently.<br/>
+You have to speak the language fluently.

 ## Table of contents